oVirt/ovirt-site/source/feature/read-only-disk.html.md

 #### DB

-vm_device table already has a read_only column.
+vm_device table already has a is_readonly column.
 No update to the DB is needed.

 #### Backend